ateistemes/applicationzzt/README.md

 Q&A:
 1. Why we have choosesn this topic?
  Well, this was just an idea that we came up with and it seemed to be hady for us.
 2. What is te problem?
  Problem of choice.
 3. What is the solution that you purpose?
-Well, that is a GUI Python3 game that enables you to choose and spend your leisure time.
+ That is a GUI Python3 game that enables you to choose and spend your leisure time.

 In order to run:
 -Tkinter